vanthome/winston-elasticsearch/README.md

 This scenario may happen on a server (e.g. restify) where you want to log the query after it was sent to the client (e.g. using `server.on('after', (req, res, route, error) => log.debug("after", { route, error }))`).
-In that case you will not get the traces into the response because traces would have stoped (as the server sent the response to the client).
+In that case you will not get the traces into the response because traces would have stopped (as the server sent the response to the client).

 In that scenario, you could do something like so: